Nominations open: BGS President Elect (2026-28)

-The new President-Elect will take office at the BGS Annual General Meeting (AGM) on 15 November 2024.
+The new President Elect will take office at the BGS Annual General Meeting (AGM) on 6 November 2026.

-She or he will serve as President-Elect for two years ending at the AGM in 2026, on which date s/he will succeed automatically to the post of President and serve for two years in that role.
+They will serve as President Elect for two years ending at the AGM in 2028, on which date they will succeed automatically to the post of President and serve for two years in that role.

-• Member and Vice-Chair of the BGS Trustee Board
+• Member and Deputy Chair of the BGS Trustee Board

 • Member of several BGS standing committees

-• Attends BGS at biannual national conferences, chairing sessions and introducing guest speakers
+• Attends BGS biannual national conferences, chairing sessions and introducing guest speakers

 • Member of the Age and Ageing Executive Committee